 The Change Management Committee ("CMC") is responsible for the governance, oversight and monitoring of the Bank's programme for change management and portfolio of approved projects.
 The CMC is also responsible for review and approval of new products and significant revisions to existing products offered by the Bank or its subsidiaries.
-The CMC reports to the ExCo management committee.
+The CMC reports to the ExCo management committee, and meet at least bimonthly with more frequent meetings as determined by the Chair.